awiesmulla/pointcloud-semantic-segmentation/Road_segmentation/SSGV3/README.md

-# SqueezeSegV3: Spatially-Adaptive Convolution for Efficient Point-Cloud Segmentation.
-(ECCV2020)
+# SqueezeSegV3: Spatially-Adaptive Convolution for Efficient Point-Cloud Segmentation
-By Chenfeng Xu, Bichen Wu, Zining Wang, Wei Zhan, Peter Vajda, Kurt Keutzer, and Masayoshi Tomizuka.

 This repository contains a Pytorch implementation of SqueezeSegV3, a state-of-the-art model for LiDAR segmentation.
 The framework of our SqueezeSegV3 can be found below: